Eskatrem/rustyhex/README.md

 To wait a "tick" press `.` or `,`.

-Hold Left Shift to strafe, and hold Left Control to attack melee.
+Hold Left Shift to run (for forward) or strafe (for left and right).
+Hold Left Control to attack melee in given direction.